dwyl/learn-payment-processing/example.md

 We want the `person` using the `App` to be able to log in.
 We will check if they have *paid* or not for using the `App`.
-If he hasn't, he is redirected to a `buy` page.
+If they haven't, they are redirected to a `buy` page.
-If he has, he will have access to it!
+If they have, they will have access to it!

 It's a simple `App`, for sure.
 But it's still important